AndreWohnsland/CocktailBerry/docs/setup.md

 !!! tip "Data Insights"
     You can export the CocktailBerry data to a CSV file over the interface.
     With this information you may identify popular drinks and ingredients.
+    You can also use the CocktailBerry UI in the options page to get a neat local overview of the data.

 ## Updates